Closed ports, lost power: How storm could hurt area economy

 "Typically, we see a stimulus effect that creates jobs and raises incomes for South Carolinians," said Joseph Von Nessen, a research economist at the University of South Carolina.
 Hiring is likely to be especially strong in construction and at retailers that sell building materials and supplies.

 Hurricane Florence is slamming a region that is economically diverse as well as sizable.
-Combined, North and South Carolina boast an economy the size of Saudi Arabia's.
+Combined, North and South Carolina boast an economy bigger than Saudi Arabia's.
 High-tech auto plants co-exist with beachfront bed-and-breakfast inns and peanut farms.
 North Carolina's Duplin and Sampson counties, just inland, sell more hogs and pigs than anywhere else in America.

 Duke Energy warned that Florence could cut off power to anywhere from 1 million to 3 million customers in North and South Carolina, potentially leaving them without electricity for several weeks, said spokeswoman Grace Rountree.